MLeidel/Deskq/README.md

   |`;reboot`|reboots your machine|
   |`;reb`|reboots your machine|

-  As shown it helps to order your commands assending which
+  As shown it helps to create your commands in "serv.txt"
-  should allow for unique substrings as your commands
+  in assending order which should allow for unique substrings
-  become familiar from use.
+  as your commands become familiar from use.

-* ### Search in web services with custom querystrings
+* ### Website directed searches
   These must be URLs with a ?querystring.
   The first character of each line must begin with
   a single letter (a-z, 1-0).
 They cannot begin with
    "$"  ";" or ".".
   The general format is:

   *?,name,website-URL + left-side-of-query-string=*

+  You may have to experiment with each website to learn
+  how it formats their search querystring.

   #### examples:
   `a,Amazon,https://smile.amazon.com/s/ref=nb_sb_noss_1?field-keywords=`